ShikunXiong/ZoomAPI-Java/README.md

 This is a class project on [@Crista's](https://github.com/crista) course.
 Our project has implemented and provided sample codes for all methods in `ChatChannels` and `ChatMessages`.
 And We have implemented some of APIs in `meeting`, `recording`, `report`, `User` and `Webinar`.

 ## Install
-- `git clone` this project and open it as Maven project.
+- Unzip files and switch the directory to the project folder.
+- Run `mvn compile`
 - Download [Ngrok](https://ngrok.com/download).

 ## Usage